EthanCratchley/portfolio-website/writing/microblogFiles/complexity.md

 # How do we get rid of Complexity?

-Getting rid of complexity is not hard.
-We need to approach every addition to our lives, companies, systems with caution.
-Add based on necessity, or even better when you think you need to add something, try and come up with a solution first.
+You don’t remove complexity by trying harder, planning more, or becoming more organized.
+You remove it by refusing to add things without a clear reason.

+Every addition should have to answer a simple question:

+`What constraint does this remove?`

+If the answer is unclear, the addition is almost certainly noise.

+For systems already in place, the same rule applies in reverse: if a component doesn’t directly enable progress toward the core objective, it should be questioned, reduced, or removed.

 ## Excess notes and examples on Complexity

 When you want to be **productive** don't watch a video on how to do so, or download an app to help you.
 When you want to **start a company** don't look to hire a bunch of people and add a bunch of things.
 Once you are **rich** don't buy a bunch of stupid expensive cars, clothes, etc. focus on your product and the future.

-All these things are complexities and clutter.
-They are exactly what is going to keep you from doing the exact thing you set out to do.
+All these are complexities and clutter.
+They're exactly what is going to keep you from doing the exact thing you set out to do.

 ---